Please Note:

 BVT

-Summer is the perfect season to fill your schedule with fun-in-the-sun activities like swimming, hiking, and biking.
-Whatever you’re planning to do this summer, set aside some time to relax and curl up with a good book.
-Summer reading not only fosters a love of reading, but it also has rewards.
+Summer is perfect for fun-in-the-sun activities like swimming, hiking, and biking.
+Whatever you plan to do this summer or wherever your travels take you, set aside time to relax and curl up with a good book.
+Summer reading not only fosters a love of learning but it also offers rewards.
 How so?

-This year we're mixing things up by inviting all students, grades 9–12, to participate in our Summer Reading Challenge by reading a book of their choosing.
+This year we're inviting all students, grades 9–12, to participate in our Summer Reading Challenge by reading a book of their choosing.
 The reward?
-This assignment is optional and incentive-based.
-It gives students who read a book and submit a completed book review form a voucher that they can use on one of their academic homework assignments during the fall trimester.
-Each student is limited to one voucher only.
+This assignment is optional and incentive-based, but if you read a book and completed our Summer Reading Book Review Form below, you'll receive a voucher (limited to one voucher per student) that can be used toward one of your academic homework assignments during the fall trimester.
+How cool is that?!

-Contact our Academic Coordinator, Eddie Evans (eevans@valleytech.k12.ma.us), with any questions.
-All entries must be submitted on or before Thursday, August 31st.
+Contact our Academic Coordinator, Eddie Evans at eevans@valleytech.k12.ma.us, with any questions.
+All entries must be submitted on or before Sunday, August 31st.